How to Get Into Ketosis Fast

 Most studies to date on this ketone ester have been done in mice; application to humans should come with the necessary caveats.
 Nevertheless, the AcAc diester has shown promising results in regards to neurological health.

-Ketosis achieved through AcAc diester ingestion effectively delayed the onset of seizures due to central nervous system oxygen toxicity
+Studies show that achieved through AcAc diester ingestion effectively delayed the onset of seizures caused by central nervous system oxygen toxicity

 In a mouse model of neurological disease, AcAc diester ingestion improved several aspects of brain health including motor coordination, learning, memory, and synaptic plasticity.

-There has been only one performance-related study to date conducted on AcAc; results were generally negative.
+To date, only one performance-related study has been conducted on AcAc; results were generally negative.
 When ingested prior to a 31-kilometer cycling time trial, AcAc ingestion led to a greater reduction in performance compared to consuming just carbohydrates and caffeine.

 Instead of ketosis, it seems like tummy trouble was a big reason for the bonk in performance.